intuinno/academic-homepage/content/post/how-to-use-your-advisor.md

 +++

-Recently, I got an email from a smart undergraduate student who was interested in research.
+Recently, I got an email from a student from HDILab.
 I think his situation might be a common case so here I added my reply in the hope that this can be helpful to other students.
-Below is the modified email message.
+Below is the modified email message from the student.

-> I have been talking with few graduate recruiters and found out that graduate schools don’t offer scholarship unless I am doing PhD or thesis (which I had no idea what that meant).
-All I wanted to do was to get a masters degree to gain enough knowledge on AI and deep learning and work for companies like DeepMind or Neuralink to bring AGI and ASI to real life.
-And now I am overwhelmed and lost with what I’m supposed to do.
-My options are to loan my way through graduate school (but I can’t do that since I am already on a huge debt for my undergraduate school), or get a PhD (this will take me forever and I will never be able to pay my loans back with the stipend), or find a job (until I am able to pay by loans and fund my graduate school but I really want to be on AI).
-I recently figured out that my major (computer engineering) wasn’t right for me.
-I decided to switch to computer science but I needed to take more classes so I am switching to software engineering to graduate on time with right the classes.
-My mind’s all over the place and I have no idea where to seek help from.
-I’m only halfway through the book even though I love it.
-I have been dying to learn Reinforcement Learning but I haven’t got time even to start searching about the resources.
+> Hello Dr.Park,
 >
-> Thank you so much, Dr. Park!
-I hope you have a wonderful rest of the day.
+> I am trying to implement carracing.
+I am using a virtualenv python3.5.4.
+I am trying to run extract.bash using $sudo bash extract.bash.
+However, it returns
+>
+>
+> ” File “extract.py”, line 8, in <module>
+>    import gym
+> ImportError: No module named gym” when extract.bash is trying to run extract.py.
+>
+> The problem is I installed gym and box2d-py too, and yet it shows the import error.
+>
+>
+> $ which pip
+> /home/aishwarya/WorldModelsExperiments/carracing/venv/bin/pip
+>
+> $ which python
+> /home/aishwarya/WorldModelsExperiments/carracing/venv/bin/python
+>
+> I’ve also tried the solutions given in here and in here
+>
+> Can you please help me out with this issue.

  Below you can find my advice.
-TLDR, it is okay to get a job if you are on a debt.
-If you think you are interested in the research, try to study on your own for a year or two.
-If you are still interested, you can consider a PhD.
+TLDR, if you have a technical problem.
+Solve it on your own while producing shareable outcome.
+If you have a research idea, your advisor can help you evaluate whether it is intractable, already done, or trivial.

 ### My answer to the student